amalog/scratch/sketch/modules.md

 Both Go and Node make the mistake of overloading `.` for module dereference and field access.
 This means trouble when on wants a local variable with the same name as a module identifier.
 I find this a frequent annoyance in Go.
 Imagine a module "zoo/cat" yielding `cat` as the module identifier.
 My program is obviously working with cats and might want to do something like `_, cat := range cats` but then calling `cat.Foo()` tries to call a method on the variable rather than call a function inside the `cat` module.

+### Modules as Interfaces

+The public predicates of a module define an interface.
+For example, a module named `set` implementing a set data structure might have predicates `insert/3` and `remove/3`.
+One should be able to swap in a new set implementation (maybe `hset` using hashes) by changing just the import statement.
+This is possible both when modules import symbols and when modules are referenced by an identifier.
+However, experience suggests that importing symbols often leads to defensive API design in which exported symbols are given unlikely prefixes to avoid name collisions.
+For example, we might end up with `set_insert/3` and `set_remove/3`.
+When I switch to the `hset` implementation, I have to rename those to `hset_insert/3` and `hset_remove/3`.

+In languages that identify modules by reference, this convention doesn't arise.
+Library authors know that their users are unable to create name colisions.
+Any attempt to write code like `hset.hset_insert/3` immediately makes one cringe, so library authors don't do it.
+That makes it easy to swap out a new implementation by just changing the import statement.

 ### Imports as Macros